Operation Christmas Child – Shoebox Collection Week is Here!

 Matthew starts with the family history of Jesus, the birth of Jesus, wise men visiting Jesus, and the journey of Jesus’ family after Jesus was born.
 Mark starts with John preparing the way for Jesus.
 John starts with Jesus coming to the world and John speaking about it.
 But Luke is the only Gospel with the angels appearing to the shepherds to tell them that Jesus was born in Bethlehem.

-Why Did the Angels Say “Do Not Be Afraid” Before “For Unto You Is Born This Day…”?
+Why Did the Angels First Say “Do Not Be Afraid” Before “For Unto You Is Born This Day…”?

+The shepherds were afraid and the angels knew it.
 As Luke 2:8-9 explains, “That night, some shepherds were out in the fields near Bethlehem watching their sheep.
 An angel of the Lord appeared to them, and the glory of the Lord was shining around them.
 The shepherds were very afraid.”

 The shepherds were out in the dark, a quiet and calm scene.
 But suddenly, an angel appeared to them.
 And in this dark scene, the glory of God shone around the shepherds.
 The shepherds were terrified because of the sudden contrast from calm and dark to an angel and God’s glory shining around them.

-Photo Credit: ©iStock/Getty Images Plus/theprint
+Photo Credit: ©Thinkstock/mastapiece

 • Angel in the blue skies, For unto you is born this day in the city of David a Savior who is Christ the Lord